google/osv.dev/docs/api/post-v1-query.md

 ```

 ## Pagination
 For queries that result in a large number of vulnerabilities, the response will be paginated.
-As long as "next_page_token" is given in the response, there are more results to return.
+In this case, the "next_page_token" is given in the response, indicating that there are more results to return.
+You will need to run additional queries using the `page_token` to see the remaining results, repeating queries until the `next_page_token` is no longer included in the response.

 The response will be in this form:
 ```json